How to impress Rolls-Royce recruiters with your written application

 - If there’s a lot of client contact, does this appeal to you?
 What experience with clients do you have?
 Rolls-Royce identifies customer satisfaction as one of its priorities.
 What skills and qualities do you have that would help you put Rolls-Royce’s customers first?

 - Some of Rolls-Royce’s schemes require a willingness to travel around the UK, and for some graduate programmes, internationally.
-That’s no surprise for a company whose client list reads like a global who’s who – NATO, Egyptair and American Airlines for starters.
+That’s no surprise for a company whose client list reads like a global who’s who – Emirates, the U.S Department of Defense and British Airways for starters.
 Does this appeal to you?

 Think about what Rolls-Royce’s graduate programme offers that you can’t get at a competitor, or even in a different industry altogether.
 Human resources graduate schemes, for instance, are available in all sorts of industries.
 So what made you choose a scheme with an engineering company over, say, a retailer?